adityaikhbalm/textview-rampup-animation/README.md

 Custom TextView that show text in animation.
-This library got inspired by [DisplayTextView](https://github.com/ronpattern/DisplayTextView) and change it as little as I want
+This library got inspired by [DisplayTextView](https://github.com/ronpattern/DisplayTextView)

 ## Download